realworldocaml/book/en/04-lists-options-and-patterns.md

 Exception: (Match_failure //toplevel// 14 3).
 ```

-This exhaustiveness checking can be tremendously useful in ensuring that the
+This exhaustiveness checking is used to ensure that you have considered all
+cases.
+Overly general patterns, like the wildcard `_` pattern, diminish the
-appropriate cases are all considered.
-Generally speaking, it is usually better
+value of the checker.
+Generally speaking, it is usually better to be as
-to be as specific as possible when writing patterns.
-This helps exhaustiveness
+specific as possible when writing patterns.
+This helps exhaustiveness checking
-checking point out missing cases if they exist, and also means that pattern
+point out missing cases if they exist, and also means that pattern ordering is
-ordering is not as important.
+not as important.

 ```ocaml
 # let third l =